kklkit/Factions/README.md

 ## Troubleshooting

+### Rebase Error When Updating Submodules

+* The fastest way to solve this problem is to reset your working directory (`git reset --HARD`).
+You will lose your un-committed changes however.

+### Compiling Warnings or Errors

 * Check each of your submodules and make sure the latest commit matches the one on Bitbucket.
 The `HEAD` of `master` branch must also be set to the latest commit.
+* Make sure `UDKGame/Config/DefaultEngine.ini` and `UDKGame/Config/DefaultGame.ini` exist and have valid values.
 * Go into the content browser and fully load `EmpAssets` and `EmpFlashAssets`.
 Then re-compile the scripts.
-* Make sure `UDKGame/Config/DefaultEngine.ini` and `UDKGame/Config/DefaultGame.ini` exist and have valid values.